IBM/gdsc-sdk/python/docs/Groupbuilderv3GetGroupsResponse.md

 # Groupbuilderv3GetGroupsResponse

-GetGroupResponse returns the list of available groups on Guardium for Db2 Warehouse.
+GetGroupResponse returns the list of available groups on GDSC for dat warehouse.

 ## Properties